realpython/python-guide/docs/scenarios/web.rst

 Gunicorn has sane and reasonable defaults for configurations.
-However, some other servers, like uWSGI, are tremendously more customizable, and therefore, are much more difficult to effectively user.
+However, some other servers, like uWSGI, are tremendously more customizable, and therefore, are much more difficult to effectively use.

 Gunicorn is the default choice for new Python web applications today.